Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 A simple modification can change both previously discussed methods to the methods \textit{Gradient$\times$Input} and \textit{SmoothGrad$\times$Input}.
-The gradients are calculated as in the respective sections and then multiplied by the corresponding input instance.
+The gradients are calculated as for the respective methods and then multiplied by the corresponding feature values.
 The \textit{Gradient$\times$Input} method was introduced by \cite{shrikumar_2016} and relies on a well-grounded mathematical background despite its simple idea: The basic concept is decomposing the output prediction $\hat{y}_c$ according to its relevance to each input variable $x_i$, i.e., into variable-wise additive effects

 Mathematically, this method is based on the first-order Taylor decomposition.
 Assuming that a function $g:\mathbb{R}^p \to \mathbb{R}$ is continuously differentiable in $\bm{x} \in \mathbb{R}^p$, a remainder term $\varepsilon(g,\bm{z},\bm{x}):\mathbb{R}^p \to \mathbb{R}$ with $\lim_{\bm{z} \to \bm{x}} \varepsilon(g, \bm{z}, \bm{x}) = 0$ exists such that